MTN (TV station): Digital television

 Gold, a datacasting channel, began broadcasting in the region on 8 May 2012.

 As part of Australia's digital transition, MTN and AMN ceased broadcasting in analogue on 5 June 2012.
 As part of the transition, MTN changed from broadcasting on channel 6 to channel 29.

 On 13 July 2013, WIN launched datacasting channel Gold 2 – a five-hour timeshift of existing datacasting channel Gold – on channel 82.

 On 2 March 2016 (one day later than planned), WIN began broadcasting WIN HD and 9Life in the region.
 However, unlike existing digital channels, these two channels are broadcast in MPEG-4 as opposed to MPEG-2.

 On 21 January 2016, WIN replaced datacasting channel Gold 2 with the Nine Network owned datacasting channel Extra.

 As a result of the 2016 affiliate changes, WIN – in addition to its high definition simulcast – swapped its stations from airing Nine Network programming to Network Ten programming.
 WIN remained in the 8/80's channel range, but as the new Ten affiliate.
 Meanwhile, WIN's former affiliate, Nine, had its primary channel, 9Go!, and 9Gem moved to the 5/50's channel range.
 But as a consequence, 9Life ceased to be available in the region, and Extra was replaced with Network Ten datacasting channel TVSN.

+End of local advertising on Seven through WIN and Seven Network switch off, and return

+On 30 June 2024, WIN ended their advertising agreement with the Seven Network, ending the ability for local advertisers to book advertising on Seven through WIN.
+Since 1 July 2024, the station has been a full-time dirty feed of ATN-7 Sydney complete with Sydney commercials.
+AMN (Nine) and MDN (10) continue to insert local commercials into their ad breaks.

+On 15 June 2025, WIN Television was unable to reach an agreement with the Seven Network to continue providing Seven channels in the Griffith and Murrumbidgee Irrigation Area regions.
+On 16 June 2025, WIN Television announced they will cease broadcasting Seven Network programming into Griffith and the Murrumbidgee Irrigation Area beginning 1 July 2025.
+The Seven Network was back on air on 3 July 2025 after a new broadcast deal with WIN Television.

 Programming

-AMN carries programming from Nine Network, which includes the Nine News Sydney bulletin as well as the amalgamated Wagga Wagga and M.I.A.
-WIN News bulletin.
+AMN carries programming from Nine Network, which includes the Nine News Sydney bulletin as well as the amalgamated Wagga Wagga and MIA WIN News bulletin.
 The station also carries the Sydney feeds of 9Gem, 9Go! and 9Life.
 MTN carries programming from Seven Network, which includes the Seven News Sydney bulletin.
 The station also carries the Sydney feeds of 7two and 7mate.
 MDN carries programming from Network 10, which includes the 10 News First Sydney bulletin.
-The station also carries the Sydney feeds of 10 Bold and 10 Peach.
+The station also carries the Sydney feeds of 10 Drama and 10 Comedy.